Introduction to 30-Year Fixed Mortgages

 Historical 30-Year Fixed Mortgage Rates

 In the early 1980s, countries around the world were in the midst of a recession.
-At that point, there were double-digit mortgage rates for 30-year fixed-rate home loans.
-In fact, annual mortgage rates were as high as 18.45%, on average, in October 1981.
-That’s according to data from Freddie Mac.
-Mortgage rates have fallen substantially since then.
-They haven’t been higher than 10% since 1990.
+Mortgages were in the double-digits for 30-year fixed-rate home loans.
+According to data from Freddie Mac, annual mortgage rates were as high as 18.45% in October 1981.
+Since then, mortgage rates have fallen substantially.
+Rates haven’t climbed higher than 10% since 1990.

 At the start of the housing crisis in 2008, average annual rates on 30-year fixed mortgages hovered around 6%.
 In 2020 and 2021, though, rates fell below 3.00% at many lending institutions.
 The average 30-year fixed mortgage rate for 2022 was 5.34%.